Pin Point Your Problems with Acupuncture

 Typically, an initial acupuncture session will involve an assessment of general health, a medical history and a physical examination.
 Once the acupuncturist feels they have a clear picture of your health, they will move to the insertion of the acupuncture needles.
 These needles are inserted into specific places on the body, which practitioners call ‘acupuncture points’.
 During the session, you will usually be asked to sit or lie down.
 The needles used are fine and are usually around 30mm long.
 They are single-use, pre-sterilized needles, which are disposed of immediately after use.
 Acupuncturists believe that there are over 500 acupuncture points on the body.
 In a session, typically between 1 and 12 points will be used.
 The needles may be inserted just under the skin or deeper so that they reach muscle tissue.
 Once the needles are in place, they may be left in position for up to 30 minutes.
 When the needles are inserted, you may feel a tingling or a dull ache.
 You should not experience any significant pain.

 As you have read, acupuncture is used to treat a variety of conditions.
-Performance Rehabilitation and Integrated Medicine has an experienced staff available to answer any questions you may have.
+Performance Rehabilitation and Regenerative Medicine has an experienced staff available to answer any questions you may have.
 Contact us to learn more.